ShivamRai2003/PostGis_Docker---Google-Code-In/README.md

 **Guys you will be thinking that it is like Virtual Machine.
 But it’s not true.
 See the difference below.**

-Virtual Machine 	      				                                               Docker Container Hardware-level process isolation 	 		                                   OS level process isolation Each VM has a separate OS 				                                          Each container can share OS Boots in minutes 				                                                   Boots in seconds VMs are of few GBs 					                                                Containers are lightweight (KBs/MBs) Ready-made VMs are difficult to find                                    Pre-built docker containers are easily available Creating VM takes a relatively longer time 	                            Containers can be created in seconds More resource usage 				                                                Less resource usage
+``Virtual Machine - Hardware-level process isolation , Each VM has a separate OS , Boots in minutes 	, VMs are of few GBs , Ready-made VMs are difficult to find, Creating VM takes a relatively longer time , and More resource usage

+Docker - OS level process isolation, Each container can share OS , Boots in seconds, Containers are lightweight (KBs/MBs), Pre-built docker containers are easily avilable, Containers can be created in seconds and Less resource usage``

-``Guys See the below architecture between Virtual Machine and Docker``
+**Guys See the below architecture between Virtual Machine and Docker**

 ![](https://github.com/ShivamRai2003/PostGis_Docker---Google-Code-In/blob/master/IMAGES/containers-vs-virtual-machines%204.jpg)

-**Why Docker should be used to containerise PostgreSQL (with PostGIS)**
+### Why Docker should be used to containerise PostgreSQL (with PostGIS)

 •	With containers, you can approach the database as an on-demand utility, which means that each application can have its own dedicated database that can be spun up as needed.
 This overcomes the disadvantages of large, monolithic databases with a microservices architecture supported by smaller, containerized databases
 .